Know your rights

 Time, payslips and balancing illustration

 This is not legal advice.
 Consult with the union or a legal professional for further guidance.
-The 2025 EA has just been approved and information here may update frequently.
+The 2025 EA has recently been approved and information on this site may update frequently.

 Key Details